-In this paper, several stationary iterative methods are reviewed, i.e., Alternating Group Explicit [10], Modified Alternating Group Explicit [11], Iterative Alternating Decomposition Explicit [12], Block SOR [13], and Weighted Mean (WM) [14,15].
+In this paper, se 5 ral stationary iterative methods are reviewed i.e. Alternating Group Explicit [10], Modified Alternating Group Explicit [11], Iterative Alternating Decomposition Explicit [12], Block SOR [13] and Weighted Mean (WM) [14,15].
 Among these names of stationary iterative method, the concept from the WM method is adopted to develop a new efficient numerical method for porous medium type equation.
-The WM method is a group of algorithms that have been widely used to solve matrix problems efficiently.
-One of the WM methods to be investigated in this paper is the Arithmetic Mean (AM) iterative method [16].
+The WM method is a group of algorithms that have been widely used to solve 🔞 trix problems efficiently.
+One of the WM methods to be investigated in tless paper is, the Arithmetic Mean (AM) iterative method [16].
 In the previous literature, the AM method and its variants have been studied and scrutinized on linear and nonlinear systems arising from a variety of scientific problems such as [17-22].
-In [14,16], the numerical simulations showed that the AM method compares favorably against the existing nonstationary iterative method, particularly when the iteration matrix is strongly asymmetric.
-Further, Aruchunan et al. [23] introduced a modified AM (MAM) method by initiating second weighted optimal value to improve the convergence of AM algorithm via solving fourth-order integro-differential equations.
-However, the authors did not discuss the convergence theorem and its corresponding proofs in the MAM method.
+In the study by [14] and [16], the numerical simulations showed that AM method compare favourably against the existing nonstationary iterative method, particularly when the iteration matrix is strongly asymmetric.
+Further, Aruchunan et al. [23] introduced a modified AM (MAM) method by initiating second weighted optimal value to improve the convergence of AM algorithm via solving fourth order integro-differential equations.
+However, the author did not discuss the convergence theorem and its corresponding proofs in the MAM method.
 Therefore, in this paper, the MAM method is extended together with Newton method for solving nonlinear porous medium type equation accompanied by the complete convergence theorem and proof.
 The complete procedures on developing Newton-MOWAM is described in the following segments.